ewfx/aidhp-craters-ai-innovators/README.md

 2. Install dependencies
    pip install flask joblib numpy pandas langchain langchain-community chromadb python-dotenv scikit-learn

+   Make sure to create .venv (Virtual Environment) and install the dependencies in the virtual environment under src folder.<br/>

    Need API Key or Access Token form groqcloud and huggingface.
+Add GROQ_API_KEY and HF_TOKEN in .env file under src folder.

-3. Run the project<br/>
+4. Run the project<br/>

-   Make sure to create .venv (Virtual Environment) and install the dependencies in the virtual environment under src folder.<br/>
    Open the src folder in VS Code and run the following command in the terminal: python3 rag_recomend_api.py